 This Hyundai wood chipper has a 420 cc 4 stroke engine with electric key for easy starting.
 The drum has a two blade mechanism that draws in and effortlessly chips branches up to 10 cm in diameter.
 It can handle both hard, woody material and soft, leafy material with ease.
 The chipper ejects the chippings into a trailer or straight onto the ground.
 The mulch it produces is really fine and even and perfect for use around your shrubs and plants to prevent weed growth and retain moisture.

-This chipper is easy to put together so you will be up and running in no time.
+This wood chipper is easy to put together so you will be up and running in no time.
 It has twin belt tensioning and greaseable main bearings, so maintenance is simple too.
 The chipper is easy to manoeuvre due to its pneumatic tyres and it also has a removable tow bar so it can be easily taken wherever you need it.

-This chipper powers through branches and brush in no time at all without any jamming or hassle.
+This wood chipper powers through branches and brush in no time at all without any jamming or hassle.
 It really is the best wood chipper if you regularly have a lot of wood to dispose of either in a domestic or professional capacity.

 The T-Mech 15HP Wood Chipper is another petrol powered chipper that has a powerful 420cc engine and can handle branches up to 10 cm in diameter making light work of clearing up the garden.

-The chipper is easy to put together and once built feels very robust yet easy to manoeuvre on its sturdy wheels.
-The chipper powers through wood waste quickly and efficiently turning all waste branches, twigs and brush into a lovely mulch in no time at all.
+This wood chipper is easy to put together and once built feels very robust yet easy to manoeuvre on its sturdy wheels.
+The wood chipper powers through wood waste quickly and efficiently turning all waste branches, twigs and brush into a lovely mulch in no time at all.
 The chipper requires little in the way of maintenance.
 The product also comes with free ear defenders and safety goggles.